developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 ### BlockNetworkLoads
 **Applies only to Android devices running KitKat and higher**.
 Controls whether an Enterprise Browser app can load network resources, including images.
-Disabled by default (all networks loads permitted unless prevented by [BlockNetworkImage](#blocknetworkimage)).
+Disabled by default (all network loads permitted unless prevented by [BlockNetworkImage](#blocknetworkimage)).

 * **0 - Do not block (default)**
 * 1 - Block